danherbert-io/elide-demo-site/resources/content/page/about.md

 This site is a simple demonstration of how Elide can streamline the creation of dynamic sites with Laravel and HTMX.

+There is a database which is seeded with a number of movies.
+Any favourites or "profile" information is only stored in the session - nothing user related is stored in the datbase.

 ## Links

 - [Elide at Github](https://github.com/danherbert-io/elide-for-laravel)